Oriole Work Based Learning Academy

 *What technology is required?

 Response: the student is provided with a device from the school to work with the online courses and receive other pieces of information required for communication between school and student.
+Students need internet access at home or another location to conduct most of their coursework.

 *What deadlines or schedules must be followed?

-Response: students report to the academy once a week for announcement, work-based learning training and academic support.
-Each session will begin at 11am and completed by 1:30pm.
-One day a week is designated as a make up day if you cannot attend on your normally scheduled day.
+Current Schedule: Each session will begin at 11am and completed by 1:30pm.
+One day each month is designated as a make up day if you cannot attend on your normally scheduled day.
+Students can also use this day to receive additional support.

-Response: students may attend additional days of the week, as needed.
 The Math Lab and tutors are also available for academy students to access as needed.

 *How do I get started?

-Response: complete the application and submit or contact the high school office at (231)845-3880.
+Response: complete the application and submit or contact the high school office at (231)845-3880 as soon as possible.